LionelRoxas/nasa-meteor-bears/README.md

 - Observe 3D orbital descent with trail effects
 - Experience transition to 2D impact visualization
 - View real terrain, crater formation, shockwaves, and debris

+Tip: You can also explore overlays on the Mapbox demo page at `/mapbox-sim`.

 ### 4. **Analyze Results**